25mmHg/TimeCUBE/README.md

 # TimeCUBE
- take a videostream, swap x with time, show and record it as mp4,
+ take a videostream, swap x with time, show and record it as AVI
- jupyter notebook with opencv
+ (jupyter, numpy, opencv)